Clovis, New Mexico jail break

 The Clovis, New Mexico jail break refers to an August 24, 2008 jail escape from the Curry County Adult Detention Center.

 Eight inmates, all charged with violent crimes, broke out of the Clovis, New Mexico jail by climbing up plumbing pipes in a narrow space inside a wall and using handmade instruments to cut a hole in the roof near a skylight.
 The process took about seven hours, and the escape was the culmination of several days of planning.
 The inmates gained access to the pipes by stealing a key left in a door lock while jail guards were making plumbing repairs.
 Three inmates were recaptured within one day after the escape, and a fourth was caught on August 28.
 Larry McClendon, Jr., who had been charged with shooting a store clerk to death and was considered one of the most dangerous escapees, was captured in Texas on October 4; his childhood friend Michael England, was captured nine days later.
 One inmate, Edward Salas, was captured in October 2012.
 He had been convicted of murdering a 10-year-old boy.

 At least four inmates who did not escape were charged with assisting in the jailbreak by attempting to block the escaping inmates from surveillance cameras; authorities said additional inmates may also be charged.
-Since the prisoners had access to cell doors that were supposed to be locked, investigators are looking into whether the inmates had any assistance from jail staff.
+Since the prisoners had access to cell doors that were supposed to be locked, investigators were looking into whether the inmates had any assistance from jail staff.
 Several family members were charged with failing to cooperate with the investigation.
 Security measures have been revised as a result of the jailbreak and an independent investigation at the facility was conducted.
 Authorities have cited a long-standing disregard for proper policies and procedures in contributing to the escape, but they do not believe any jail staff deliberately assisted in the escape.
 The jail break was featured on a September 6 episode of America's Most Wanted.
 Many at the time noted the similarities in the escape with the hit TV series Prison Break.